Murdervan/EasyInstaller/README.md

 This project is open-source and free to use.
 Contributions are welcome!

-ProtonApps cannot be downloaded, only their websites can be visited.
+Some ProtonApps cannot be downloaded

 For more details, visit: GitHub Repository